API reference

 julia> pat = YoungTableau([2,1]);

-julia> first_young_tableau_lexicographic(pat)
+julia> first_young_tableau_lexicographic(pat).fill

 source